-- To reload your boat onto the trailer, back the trailer into the water until about two-thirds of the bunk assembly is submerged.
-Don't forget to set the tow vehicle's emergency brake, place the transmission in PARK (for manual transmissions, shift to FIRST gear and shut the engine OFF), and block both front tires before leaving the vehicle.
-Passengers should disembark prior to retrieval of the boat. - 2.
+- .
+To reload your boat onto the trailer, back the trailer into the water until about two-thirds of the bunk assembly is submerged.
+Don't forget to set the tow vehicle's emergency brake, place the transmission in PARK (for manual transmissions, shift to FIRST gear and shut the engine OFF), and block both front tires immediately. - 2.
 An experienced operator should carefully motor the boat onto the partially submerged trailer at idle speed.
 Exercise extreme caution when approaching the trailer.
-DO NOT power the boat all the way up onto the trailer bunks, as this can cause damage to the boat, motor or trailer.
-As you proceed forward slowly, the trailer bunks will guide your boat onto the trailer far enough to allow someone to hook the winch cable to the boat's bow eye after you have placed the boat's shifter in the NEUTRAL position and shut down the motor.
-Use the winch to apply enough tension on the cable to hold the boat in place. - 3.
-Make sure nobody is standing between the boat's bow and the winch, then use the winch to pull the boat onto the trailer until its bow rests against the trailer's bow stop roller.
+DO NOT power the boat all the way up onto the trailer bunks, as this can cause damage to the boat, engine or trailer.
+As you proceed forward slowly, the trailer bunks will guide your boat onto the trailer far enough to allow someone to hook the winch cable to the boat's bow eye after you have placed the boat's shifter in the NEUTRAL position and shut down the engine.
+Use the winch to apply enough tension on the cable to hold the boat in place.

-- 4. Secure the bow safety chain from the winch stand or trailer tongue to the boat's bow eye.
-After making certain that all bystanders are out of the way, remove the wheel blocks, release the tow vehicle's emergency brake, and tow the boat clear of the launch ramp so others may use it. - 5.
-Keeping in mind the trailering inspection items mentioned previously, prepare your boat and trailer for the road.
-Don't forget to remove the drain plug and store it in a safe place; this will allow any accumulated water to empty from the boat as you travel home. - Refer to your Trailer Owner's Manual for maintenance and storage details, as well as more specific information concerning other aspects of trailering.
+- Make sure nobody is standing between the boat's bow and the winch, then use the winch to pull the boat onto the trailer until its bow rests against the trailer's bow stop roller. - 4.
+Secure the bow safety chain from the winch stand or trailer tongue to the boat's bow eye.
+After making certain that all bystanders are out of the way, remove the wheel blocks, release the tow vehicle's emergency brake, and tow the boat clear of the launch ramp so others may use it. - Keeping in mind the trailering inspection items mentioned previously, prepare your boat and trailer for the road.
+Don't forget to remove the drain plug and store it in a safe place; this will allow water to empty from the boat as you travel home. - Refer to your Trailer Owner's Manual for maintenance and storage details, as well as more specific information concerning other aspects of trailering.